captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## SHARON:
 No.
 Not even in college.
-I ldssed a -
+I kissed a -
 I told you that.
 But drugs?
 I never.
 ---
 ## ROBYN:
-Please stop ealling it that. ---
+Please stop calling it that.
+---
 ## SHARON:
-Sony.
+Sorry.
 (Beat.)
 ---
 ## ROBYN: